 Challenge 3: Costs

 The cost of RIM remains a bugbear for many CIOs.
-As RIM is still a relatively new technology, some service providers charge larger organizations hundreds of thousands of dollars to manage and monitor hardware, software, networks, and servers.
+As RIM is still a relatively new technology, some service providers charge larger organizations hundreds of thousands to manage and monitor hardware, software, networks, and servers.

 Regardless of whether organizations choose a service provider or monitoring software, the costs of both methods should provide an investment return.
 Research shows the average cost of a data breach in the U.S. is $8.46 million, so if remote monitoring and management prevent a breach, it’s well worth it.